What is Toning and How Can It Improve Your Health?

 “I did a blood test to measure my cortisol levels and was literally off the charts, high!
 I began the HeartMath along with toning and repeated the same blood test and my levels were back in the normal range.
 I’m going to continue with my daily practice, even though I physically do not feel anything, my blood tells a different story and that’s what really counts!”
 Jason Berger

 “In the past, I have tried meditation.
 It was difficult.
 It was hard.
 Simply put… it wasn’t fun.
 Why do something that’s not fun?
 I would last one minute, maybe two, and lose interest.
 I could not see any gains.
 With HeartMath’s (Inner Balance), it’s fun.
 I can visually see the results.
 But more than that, I can feel the results.
 I feel calmer… dare I say, more spiritual.
 More compassion.
 I am staying in the present moment more often.
 And for a person who runs on anxiety and adrenaline, this is a major shift.”
 Christine Griffiths

 “Introducing and practicing the method of Toning, through Mindful Science (HeartMath biofeedback) and studying our ancient ancestors in addition to many of today’s mindful practices, I awake each day to the intuitive guidance within me, which has been the shift that changed my life around.”
 Lori Herdegen Pascoe

-Knouse, who is not a scientist, did in fact, have a few hypotheses that he was testing during his experiments.
-(He agrees that he did not carefully control all of the variables, however, one of his results was quite profound.)
+Knouse, who was not a scientist, did in fact, have a few hypotheses that he was testing during his experiments.
+(He did tell me that he did not carefully control all of the variables, however, one of his results was quite profound.)
 The following hypothesis was born out by the results.

 Hypothesis: If one breaths asymmetrically making a sound on the exhale, then Heart rate Coherence scores will increase more than if breathing symmetrically with no sound.